 Grading: The total grade for the course is based on four exams (including the final) and your writing assignments.
-Each of the four exams is worth 15% of your grade (total 60%).
+Each exam is worth 15% of your grade (total 60%).
+The lowest exam grade of the four taken during the regular semester will be dropped.
+You cannot drop the final (15% of your grade).
 The final is not cumulative.
-Your writing assignments will constitute the other 40% of your grade.
+Your lab writing assignments will constitute the other 40% of your grade.
 In order to do well on the exams, you need to take good notes in class, read the material in the textbook, and do the assigned problems at the end of each chapter.
 I do not give multiple-choice exams.

 There are eight laboratory assignments outlined in the table below.
-Your writing assignments will consist of seven, three-page lab summaries and one twelve page report.
-I will correct and return the first two summaries, so you can resubmit them for a better grade.
-Your twelve-page report will be concerned with identifying a protein using the ion trap mass spectrometer.
-The instructor will provide you will a protein (5-10K molecular weight) to identify.
+Your writing assignments will consist of six, five-page lab summaries and one fifteen-page report.
+I will correct and return the first four 5-page summaries, so you can resubmit them for a better grade.
+Your fifteen-page report will be concerned with the analysis of peptides and proteins using ion trap mass spectrometry.
+The instructor will provide you will a protein (5-10,000 amu molecular weight) to identify.
 The first draft of the report will be due the last week of March.
 I will correct these reports and return them to you within a week's time.
-You will make the corrections and return it by Wednesday April 24.
-Each of the three page summaries are worth 4% of your grade.
-The twelve page paper will be worth 12% of your grade (7 x 4% + 12% = 40%).
+Each of the five-page summaries are worth 5% of your grade.
+The fifteen-page paper will be worth 12% of your grade (6 x 5% + 12% = 40%).
 The grading scale is as follows: